storybookjs/frontpage/src/content/recipes/tailwindcss.md

 </RecipeHeader>

 Storybook.js is a fantastic tool for developing and showcasing UI components in isolation.
-One of the great things about it is that you can use any CSS framework you like, including tailwind CSS.
+One of the great things about it is that you can use any CSS framework you like, including Tailwind CSS.

-In this post, we'll go over:
+In this post, we will:

 1. 🏗️ Build Tailwind next to Storybook
 2. 🎁 Provide Tailwind to stories